unitaryfund/unitary.fund/src/content/blog/2024_unitaryCON.md

 >
 > *“Getting this many quantum software people in a room is awesome!”*
 >
-> *“I feel it is a great initiative by unitary.foundation and the people here are amazing.
+> *“I feel it is a great initiative by unitary fund and the people here are amazing.
 I really like the informal nature of the conference without compromising on the quality of the content and presentations.
 I hope it stays like this in the future too.”*
 >
 > *“Keep doing great work!”*